SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

 There are plenty of ways to get to San Francisco after you arrive.
-My two favorite options after a long flight are either a shuttle or a car service.
-Both ease the process of getting from the airport to your hotel.
+My two favorite options after a long flight are either a taxi or Uber/Lyft.

-Here are the top five options:
+Here are the top four options:

 This is the perfect option if you want a more personalized service.
 With a private car (or limo), the driver will take you directly to your hotel.
 You can easily find the driver near baggage claim.